 Not all types of the skin are identical and the pH influences the perfume persistence.
 The perfume notes react differently depending on the skin acidity, for example, the sweat can make a fragrance evaporate easier.

-When a perfume does not “attach” to your skin, the trick is to always carry your favourite eau de parfum with you, perhaps have a vial in your purse.
+When a perfume is not “attached” to your skin, the trick is to carry your favourite eau de parfum always with you, perhaps have a vial in your purse.

-How did you use your fragrance until now?
+How have you used your fragrance until now?
 Let us know by commenting on the post.